Eryadu/Java_feb_2025/src/studyMaterial/Collection/md/Set/set.md

    The Set interface in Java is part of the Java Collections Framework (JCF) and represents a collection that does not allow duplicate elements.
 It models the mathematical set abstraction and extends the Collection interface.

+## The Set interface contains only methods inherited from Collection and adds the restriction that duplicate elements
+   are prohibited.

 ## Key Features of Set

 ✅ No Duplicate Elements – Ensures uniqueness (only one null element allowed in most implementations).